 As if in a dream, Rachel landed her broom and walked forward.
 Coming to stand directly before the statue of mossy stone, she reached up and touched its cheek.
 It felt cold and smooth beneath her hand.

 “What is it?” she whispered.
 “It’s not an elf—it can fly.
 It’s not a fairy—no butterfly wings.
 It’s not a pixie—too big.
-And their wings look more like a dragonfly’s.
+And pixie wings look more like a dragonfly’s.
 What could it be?”

-The air was still, but the bough above her head bounced in the silence.
+The air was still, but the bough above her head bobbed in the silence.
 Rachel stood before the statue and traced the moss that streamed like tears down its cheek.
 A hush had fallen over the glade, a feeling of expectation.
 She felt as if she had forgotten how to breathe.
 For the second time that morning, a tremendous sense of foreboding came over her, but what it foretold, whether good fortune or ill, she knew not.

-Chapter Two: The Treacherous Art of Making Friends
+The Treacherous Art of Making Friends

-Reluctantly leaving of the statue, Rachel took to the air.
+Reluctantly leaving the statue, Rachel took to the air.
 Enough sightseeing, she wanted her new life to begin.
 Zooming back to school, she went in search of the other flying children she had seen from her window.

 She spotted them flying along the gravel path between the dorms.
 There were three of them—blond girls about her age.
 They rode travel brooms.
 Their brightly-colored, sporty, metal flyers had handlebars, seats, and foot rests like a bicycle.
 Toward the back end of the flying device, the main shaft swept upward a hand’s span, ending in an elegant metal fan consisting of three large blades that stuck out behind the device like a horizontal peacock tail.
 Travelers were practical and sturdy but not as maneuverable as Vroomie.

-All three girls were dressed in subfusc—the most modern of the three forms of dress allowed at Roanoke—white button-down shirts, black skirts, long black ribbons that hung down from their necks like thin split ties, and a black half cape.
+All three girls were dressed in subfusc—the most modern of the three forms of dress allowed at Roanoke—white button-down shirts, black skirts, long black ribbons that hung down from their necks like thin split ties, and black half capes.
 They looked so smart in their handsome outfits, gaily chatting together.
 Occasionally, one let go of her high handlebars to gesture expansively.

 Girls who liked flying.
 Perfect for new friends!